derrickreimer/derrickreimer.com/source/2017-02-09-solving-our-slow-query-problem.html.markdown

 - When a user builds a segment, attempt to run the query and return the results right away.
 If the query finishes within a few seconds, great!
 - If the query is taking a while, display a message to the user that we are going to compute it in the background and email them when it's ready.
 - Kick off a background process that will attempt to run the SQL query with a much longer timeout.
 If the query _still_ times out (some queries are so complicated they will run for hours without completing), fallback to a "looping" strategy where we pull out each subscriber in the account and check to see if the subscriber belongs in the segment.
 - Send the user an email with a link when the segment is ready to view.
+From that point forward, the cached segment will load instantaneously.

 ## Deployment